 Prior to training as a GP, Helen graduated from St George’s Medical School, University of London before working in Obstetrics and Gynaecology for several years; an experience that has shaped her clinical and academic aspirations.

-Jan Schildmann is Professor for Medical Ethics at The Wilhelm Löhe Hochschule, Fürth and a Specialist for Internal Medicine.
+Jan Schildmann is director of the Institute for History and Ethics of Medicine at the Medical Faculty of Martin Luther University Halle-Wittenberg and a Specialist for Internal Medicine.
 He has studied in Berlin, London, Madrid and New York.
 Jan has won a number of awards both for teaching and research during his career, including The Research Award of the German Association of Palliative Medicine (Deutsche Gesellschaft für Palliativmedizin), and The Best Practice Award "Mehr Dialog bei Krebs" ("More dialogue on cancer") awarded by the Deutsche Krebsgesellschaft (German Cancer Association)/Novartis Oncology.
 His research focuses on various topics in clinical ethics (e.g. end of life decision making, ethics in medical oncology and palliative care) and empirical ethics methdology.
 In collaboration with Cochrane and together with researchers from different fields he is currently conducting a systematic review on the effectiveness of ethics consultation.
 In his research he combines normative and empirical methods to explore ethical challenges in clinical practice and develops strategies for ethical decision making.
 Next to research he is interested in teaching students and health professionals on various topics related to ethics and communication in medicine (e.g. breaking bad news, advance care planning).

 Professor Lindsay Prior